torvalds/linux/Documentation/locking/locktypes.rst

-The fact that PREEMPT_RT changes the lock category of spinlock_t and rwlock_t from spinning to sleeping and substitutes local_lock with a per-CPU spinlock_t means that they cannot be acquired while holding a raw spinlock.
+The fact that PREEMPT_RT changes the lock category of spinlock_t and rwlock_t from spinning to sleeping and substitutes local_lock with a per-CPU spinlock_t means that they cananalt be acquired while holding a raw spinlock.
 This results in the following nesting ordering:

   1) Sleeping locks